-Are you an alfredo sauce lover?
+Are you an alfredo sauce fan?
 If so, you'll love how easily this homemade alfredo sauce comes together.
 All you need is one pan, a few simple ingredients, and about ten minutes!

-This alfredo sauce turns out rich, creamy, cheesy, and filled with flavor.
-While not a traditional alfredo sauce, this American version will rival your favorite restaurant's alfredo!
+This alfredo turns out creamy, cheesy, and filled with flavor.
+It will rival your favorite restaurant's from-scratch alfredo sauce!

 Ingredients and substitutions